 Principles

 Parties affirm their existing rights and obligations under the TRIPS Agreement [ASN/AU/NZ/JP/KR propose; IN oppose: and any other [JP/KR propose: ASN/AU oppose: international] [ASN/AU propose; JP/KR oppose: multilateral] agreements relating to intellectual property to which they are parties].
-[ASN/AU/JP/KR propose; IN oppose: To this end, nothing in this chapter shall derogate from existing rights and obligations that Parties have to each other under the TRIPS Agreement or other [JP/KR propose; ASN/AU oppose: international] [ASN/AU propose; JP/KR oppose: multilateral] intellectual property agreements.]
+[ASN/AU/JP/KR propose; To this end, nothing in this chapter shall derogate from existing rights and obligations that Parties have to each other under the TRIPS Agreement [IN oppose : or other [JP/KR propose; ASN/AU oppose: international] [ASN/AU propose; JP/KR oppose: multilateral] intellectual property agreements.]

-Parties may, in formulating or amending their laws and regulations, adopt measures necessary to protect public health and nutrition and to promote the public interest in sectors of vital importance to their socio-economic and technological development, provided that such measures are consistent with the provisions of this Chapter [ and the TRIPS Agreement.
+Parties may, in formulating or amending their laws and regulations, adopt measures necessary to protect public health and nutrition and to promote the public interest in sectors of vital importance to their socio-economic and technological development, provided that such measures are consistent with the provisions of this Chapter and the TRIPS Agreement.

 Appropriate measures, provided that they are consistent with the provisions of this Chapter, may be needed to prevent the abuse of intellectual property rights by right holders or the resort to practices which [AU/IN/ASN/NZ propose; KR/JP oppose: are anti-competitive or] unreasonably restrain trade or adversely affect the international transfer of technology.
-[AU propose; CN/KR/IN/JP oppose: FN1]]
+[AU propose; CN/KR/IN/JP oppose: ]

-[AU propose; CN/KR/IN/JP oppose: Footnote 1 – The Parties recognize that intellectual property rights [ASN/NZ propose: by themselves] do not necessarily confer market power.]

 Article 1.3